pollardd/pi-Calculation/README.md

     Warning: 'sensors' command not found.
 CPU temperature monitoring disabled.
     See README.md for instructions to install 'lm-sensors' if desired.

-    The program uses a know good value for pi to decide on success or failure of the calculation.
+    The program uses a known good value for pi to decide on success or failure of the calculation.
 This is specified with the -f flag.
     If not specified the program will default to ./pi_reference_1M.txt.
-(1 million decimal places) A file containing pi calculated to 1 billion places using the "Chudnovsky Formula" can be downloaded from this web site.
-There are much larger files there :) https://ehfd.github.io/computing/calculation-results-for-pi-up-to-50-000-000-000-digits/
+(1 million decimal places) A file containing pi calculated to 1 billion or 50 billion places using the "Chudnovsky Formula" can be downloaded from this web site. https://ehfd.github.io/computing/calculation-results-for-pi-up-to-50-000-000-000-digits/
         Note: The digits are released under an Attribution-NonCommercial-NoDerivatives 4.0 International License, which prohibits commercial use and distribution of remixed, transformed, or built upon versions without consent.
 Proper attribution and indication of changes are required even if it is not a prohibited use case.
         (Personaly I'm not sure how you can put a license on pi but here it is) The test file included is length 1,000,002 characters.
-Note the extra two characters are the "3." at the begining, making up 1 billion decimal places.
+Note the extra two characters are the "3." at the begining, making up 1 million decimal places.

 Notes
     Memory Consideration:
     Calculating Pi to millions of digits requires a significant amount of memory.
-    Example: For 1 million+ digits, at least 4 GB RAM is recommended.
+    Example: For 1 million+ digits, at least 8 GB RAM is recommended although not tested.

     CPU Temperature Monitoring:
     Ensure lm-sensors is installed and configured correctly: